 For Your face?

-Coconut oil has natural misturizing properties, to accompany both anti-bacterial and anti-fungal benefits too.
-Containing Anti-oxidant like Vitamins A&E as well, one may claim anti-ageing benefits as well as relief from too much sun exposure.
+Coconut oil has natural moisturizing properties, to accompany both anti-bacterial and anti-fungal benefits too.
+Containing Anti-oxidant like Vitamins A&E as well, one may claim anti-aging benefits as well as relief from too much sun exposure.

 In a bath bomb, you will not be applying the coconut oil directly to your face of course, but imagine the good that little bit of oil released from the bath fizzy is doing to the rest of your body.